toml-lang/toml/README.md

 The last type that has not yet been expressed is an array of tables.
 These can be expressed by using a table name in double brackets.
-Each table with the same double bracketed name will be an element in the array.
+Each table with the same double-bracketed name will be an element in the array.
 The tables are inserted in the order encountered.
-A double bracketed table without any key/value pairs will be considered an empty table.
+A double-bracketed table without any key/value pairs will be considered an empty table.

 ```toml